Issue CQL commands with cqlsh in the Astra CLI

 Prerequisites

-If the Astra CLI reports ModuleNotFoundError after running any of the astra db cqlsh commands, you might not have a supported version of Python available in your system’s PATH.
+If the Astra CLI reports ModuleNotFoundError after running any of the astra db cqlsh commands, make sure you have a supported Python version available in your system’s PATH.

 Start an interactive cqlsh session